-The bass guitar is considered by most as the backbone of most musical tracks, providing a solid foundation from which the rest of a song or arrangement can grow.
+The bass guitar is considered by many to be the backbone of most musical tracks, providing a solid foundation for the rest of a song or arrangement.

 In a full band, the bass, if played well, locks in seamlessly with the drums to create the rhythm and groove while complementing the additional melodic instruments in the song, including the guitar, keys, and vocals.
 In an acoustic or semi-acoustic arrangement, the bass guitar performs the same role but in many cases, strikes the perfect balance between rhythm, groove, and melody, adding a great deal of nuance to the song.

 For home recording in particular, the bass guitar can add some serious punch or depth to a track by merely hitting the root notes of each chord and placing it at the right volume or level within the mix.